-After a relatively difficult year in 2018 which saw falls across most major equity markets, 2019 has seen widespread positive returns.
-Long maturity UK gilts and index-linked gilts have returned 12% and 8% respectively over the period (as measured by the FTSE-A Gilts Over 15 Years Index and FTSE-A Index-Linked Gilts Over 15 Years Index respectively).
+2020 was a turbulent year in equity markets which saw significant (c20%) falls across most major equity markets in the first quarter of the year as the implications of the Covid-19 pandemic became known.
+However, markets did start to recover in the second quarter with strong performance during the rest of the year.
+Long maturity UK gilts and index-linked gilts have returned 13.9% and 15.2% respectively over the period (as measured by the FTSE-A Gilts Over 15 Years Index and FTSE-A Index-Linked Gilts Over 15 Years Index respectively).